Scifabric/pybossa-player.js/README.md

 });
 ```

-If you want to make sure an audio element is created, then you need to pass a flag to the constructor:
+If you want to make sure an audio element is created, then you need to pass a `true` flag to the constructor:

-`PybossaPlayer(task.info.audio_url, 'video-clip', true)`
+`PybossaPlayer(task.info.audio_url, 'elementId', true)`

 You can find a complete example of a project using all the features of the player in [this Crowdcrafting project]().
-And the source code of that example is right (here)[example.html].
+The source code of that example is right [here](example.html).

 # Compatible media sources